2008 Seniors Torneo Godó

 The 2008 Seniors Torneo Godó was the third edition of the Seniors Torneo Godó and it took place from April 24–28, 2008.

 Tie-breaks were used for the first two sets of each match, which was the best of three sets.
 If the score was tied at one set all, a "champions tie break" (the first player to win at least 10 points or by a margin of two points) would be used.

-Sergi Bruguera was the defending champion, but had to withdraw (due to an injury) before his 3rd match of the round robin.
+Sergi Bruguera was the two-time defending champion, but had to withdraw (due to an injury) before his 3rd match of the round robin.

 Marcelo Ríos won the title by defeating Michael Stich 6–3, 6–3 in the final.
 Cédric Pioline took the third place.

 Draw

+For a player to be eligible for play on this tour, he must be in the year of his 35th birthday or have been retired from the ATP Tour for two years or more.
+Each player must have been either a world No. 1, a Grand Slam finalist, or a singles player in a winning Davis Cup team.
+Each event can also invite two players of its choice to take wild cards.

 The main draw was announced on 23 April.